 - Wait: Leave the utensils for 10 minutes.

-- Rinse: Then, rinse with clean water.
+- Rinse: Rinse the utensils with clean water.

-- Dry: Dry with a towel.
+- Dry: Dry them with a towel.

 Does Vinegar Corrode Stainless Steel?